ARMmbed/lorawan-fota-demo/README.md

 1. Get access to The Things Network Canary, so you can actually deploy updates.
 1. Set your application EUI and application key in `main.cpp`.
-1. Install Mbed CLI and ARMCC 5 (no GCC_ARM at this point), and import this application:
+1. Install Mbed CLI and either ARMCC 5 or GCC ARM 6 (not 4.9!), and import this application:

     ```
     $ mbed import https://github.com/armmbed/fota-lora-radio